MileHacker Logo

 • Turn off taps when brushing your teeth.

-• Report any leaks to hotel staff.
+• Let someone know about leaks to hotel staff.

 • Be mindful of overall water usage daily.